tikkikkit21/LinkedInLearning/Misc/Unity2DAdventureGame/REAMDE.md

 ## Working With Animations
 ### Build Animations
-- To create an animation, select multiple sprite frames at once and drag them onto the scene
+- To create an <u>animation</u>, select multiple sprite frames at once and drag them onto the scene
     - Prompts us to create an animation file, put it in an *Animations* folder
 - Use `Window > Animation > Animation` and `Window > Animation > Animator` for 2 panels that deal with animations
 - In the *Animator*, we can see the animation
     - Clicking on it reveals some properties
 - A second file will be created for us
-    - This is the animation controller
+    - This is the <u>animation controller</u>
     - Used for controlling animations
     - Game objects use this component side-by-side with sprite renderers
 - In the *Animation* tab, you can press play to run the animation without running the game